Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Introduction

 \subsubsection{Labeled objects}

 The first bijective method of enumerating maps was due to Cori and Vauquelin \cite{CoriVauquelin1981} who were able to recover the celebrated formula of Tutte for the number of planar maps with $n$ edges.
 They constructed a bijection between these maps and certain labeled trees, giving a bijective proof of Tutte's formula.
 Their result also opened a way to study the global geometry of planar maps, initiated in the pioneering work of Chassaing and Schaeffer \cite{ChassaingSchaeffer2004}.
 Cori and Vauquelin's method was improved and extended to the case of higher genus orientable surfaces by Chapuy, Marcus and Schaeffer \cite{ChapuyMarcusSchaeffer2009}, hence providing a bijective proof of the orientable part of \cref{theo:asymptotics}.
-Finally, Chapuy and the first author \cite{ChapuyDolega2017} found a way to drop the assumption of orientability in the Marcus-Schaeffer construction which resulted in a universal bijection explaining similarities between orientable and non-orientable enumeration from \cref{theo:asymptotics}.
+Finally, Chapuy and the first author \cite{ChapuyDolega2017} found a way to drop the assumption of orientability in the Marcus-Schaeffer construction which resulted in a universal bijection explaining similarities between orientable and non-orientable enumeration from \cref{theo:asymptotics} (see also a reformulation and refinement given by Bettinelli~\cite{Bettinelli2015}) .